mengo6988/stake-or-rekt/README.md

 - Authentication is handled by Privy
 - UI is built with Tailwind CSS and various components

+## Team
+Our team consist of 2 fairly new web3 developers from Malaysia who have experience in building gamefi and defi projects.
+#### Socials
+- X: @MadunProt0col @mengoo6988
+- Telegram: @amadzai @mengo6988

 ## License

 This project was built for a hackathon.
 License details to be added.